Project Management Day (APM Introductory Certificate)

-This course is intended for people who wish to take the first step in learning Project Management.
-It gives an understanding of the basic philosophy of Project Management and offers a recognised qualification.
-Students may have taken the Introduction to MS Project computing course but it is not mandatory.
-The content and delivery of this course at the Mary Ward Centre is aimed at people working in the Voluntary and Community Sector but it is not exclusive
+This course is for people who wish to take the first step in learning Project Management.
+It gives an understanding of the basic philosophy of Project Management and offers an internationally recognised qualification.
+Students may wish to take the short Project Management Starter course as a prelininary to this course and the Introduction to MS Project computing course afterwards.
+The content and delivery of this course at the Mary Ward Centre is aimed at people working in Civil Society Organisations but the knowledge and skills gained are transferable.

 Course covers the learning objectives detailed in the APM Introductory Certificate in Project Management Syllabus that is available on the APM website www.apm.org.uk/IntroductoryCertificate.asp

 Assessment covers the principles of Project Management including: Planning and Scheduling, Communications, Quality Management, Teamwork, Resource Mnagement, Risk Management, Handover, Review+

 Understand the language of Project Management.
 Understand how a successful project is built.
 Be part of a Project Management team.
 Have a proven knowledge of the principles of Project Management